The Ultimate Declutter Your Home Checklist

 - Have fun!
 I actually really enjoy decluttering.
 Depending on the area of your home, it can often be a walk down memory lane.
 And, if you do the process correctly, you can get quick wins with this process (hello, dopamine)!
 If you need some motivation to declutter and clean, I am more than happy to help!

-The Ultimate Declutter Checklist
+The Ultimate Declutter Checklist – and it's a free printable!

-Alright – let's get to the checklist.
+Alright – let's get to the printable checklist.
 I've broken the list down to different areas of your home and listed common items that you can get rid of or areas to check to see if you need to clean them out.
 Here we go!

 Decluttering the Bathroom